sourcemeta/jsontoolkit/README.markdown

 `void erase(JSON & | Value &, const std::string &key)`

 This function deletes an object key.
-This function is undefined is the input JSON instance is not an object.
+This function is undefined if the input JSON instance is not an object.
 For example:

 ```c++